sakuexe/docker-file-sending/README.md

 9.2023 - HAMK Riihimäki - Cloudservices Course

-## TODO

-- Create automatic scripts for running the containers by themselves.

 ### Running and stopping the containers with docker-compose (recommended)

 this way will use the default values for the environment variables.